 Many news reports also report seizures associated with GHB use, although multiple studies show it does not cause seizures in animal subjects, even at high doses, with laboratory rats enduring five continuous days of intravenous administration of 600 mg/kg.

 The association of GHB with seizures has to do with mycological jerks caused by the anesthetic properties of GHB, which are incorrectly interpreted and recorded as seizures, even in emergency rooms.

 Some journalists never realize that the ‘deadly street drug’ GHB and the highly sought-after sleep disorder medication sodium oxybate are exactly same thing: gamma-Hydroxybutyric acid (C4H8O3), four carbon atoms, eight hydrogen atoms, and three oxygen molecules.

-At least one scribe out there who has dutifully stuck to preferred narrative, reporting on the ‘fatal drug GHB’ but whose also written stories on the ‘safe, life-changing medicine, Xyrem’ — all the while completely unaware that they are the same substance.
+At least one scribe out there has dutifully stuck to preferred narrative, reporting on the ‘fatal drug GHB’ but whose also reported on the ‘safe, life-changing medicine, Xyrem’ — all the while completely unaware that they are the same substance.